Record a Discovery Bot business process

 Process Cycle The recording duration, in minutes and seconds, excluding the time that the recorder was paused.
 Recorder The name of the user that created the recording.Note: To search on users assigned to a recording, select Recorder from the drop-down list and enter the user name in the search bar.
 The search is case-sensitive.

 - From Processes, select a process by clicking the process name or anywhere within the process tile body.
 From Processes, click the vertical ellipsis icon and select Edit my recording to edit and review recordings.

-In the Recordings table, select the ID to view all captured steps.
-In the right pane, the header displays the recording ID details, including the total steps captured during the recording session and process
+From the Recordings table, select a recording to view all captured steps.
+In the right pane, the header displays the recording ID details, including the total steps captured during the recording session, recording name, process time, and current

 Each recorded step includes: screenshot image with the Screen option (icon), application type, data (keyboard entered text), and step description (annotated user text) fields.